lildude/minima-dude/README.md

 ## Usage

-Use this theme as you would any other.
+As this theme is based on the Minima theme, it takes the same site-wide configuration options.
 The theme uses the `post` type for all micropub entries and relies on tags in the post to adjust the appearance.

 You can tweak the behaviour using the following settings in your `_config.yml` file: